 Telford and Wrekin

 § This page gives an overview of the Telford and Wrekin local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Telford and Wrekin in Shropshire combines the modern New Town of Telford with historic landscapes and industrial heritage.
 Telford itself has a large shopping centre, parks, and modern developments, while Ironbridge Gorge, a UNESCO World Heritage Site, preserves the birthplace of the Industrial Revolution with its iconic Iron Bridge and museums.
 Market towns like Newport add historic charm, while the Wrekin Hill provides a dramatic landmark with views across Shropshire.
 Rivers, woodlands, and rolling farmland surround the urban centre, creating a district of contrasts.